Monolaurin Supplement Delivery Options - Which is Best?

 Last Updated: June 3, 2019 | First Published: June 5, 2018

 Reviewed by: Dr. Felix Boakye-Agyeman, M.D., Ph.D

 Monolaurin is a dietary supplement metabolized from lauric acid.
 Lauric acid can be found in coconut oil and palm kernel oil, in addition to other natural sources.
 When taking Monolaurin as a dietary supplement, there are a few options and formats to select from.
+Learn all about it in the detailed Essential Guide to Monolaurin.
 Here we explore some of the considerations when choosing how to take Monolaurin as a dietary supplement.

 1. Pure Coconut Oil

 Coconut oil contains around 49% lauric acid.
 Since lauric acid is converted into Monolaurin in the human body, you might assume you can get Monolaurin through coconut oil without taking a supplement.
 Unfortunately, it is difficult to estimate just how much of the Lauric Acid from coconut oil is converted to monolaurin, but one article suggests that it is less than 6%.
 Given a therapeutic dose of monolaurin can reach upwards of 3 to 9 grams of Monolaurin, one would need to consume an unrealistic 100 - 300 mL of coconut oil per day (Ref #1).

 2. Monolaurin Pellets (Ex: Lauricidin)